Ugandan source says Congo rebel commander held in Uganda

 The Congolese government had no immediate comment.

-The M23 group declared an end to its military campaign and said it would seek political talks after Congolese troops routed them from their hide-outs with U.N. support.
+The M23 group declared an end to its military campaign and said it would seek political talks after Congolese troops routed them from their hide-outs with the support of a U.N. force of African troops with a mandate to intervene.

-Captain Ronald Kakurungu, a spokeman for Uganda's army, said 1,500 M23 rebels had surrendered and disarmed.
+"We have roughly about 1,500 M23 combatants who surrendered to us.
+We have disarmed all of them and we're in the process of documenting and categorising all their weapons," said Captain Ronald Kakurungu, army spokesperson for Uganda's Western region.

-That figure is higher than most previous estimates of the strength of the M23, which experts had generally believed to have dwindled in recent months to a few hundred.
+That number of 1,500 is higher than most previous estimates of the strength of the M23, which experts had generally believed to have dwindled in recent months to a few hundred.

-Bertrand Bisimwa, M23's political leader, did not confirm any numbers but said in a statement fighters had crossed into Uganda as they felt unsafe joining a disarmament process run by the same U.N. and government forces they had fought against.

 "Just because you think you've beaten back the M23 rabble rousers in the east, do you really think it can become a stable country?
 I don't think so," said Martyn Davies, chief executive of the Johannesburg-based Frontier Advisory.

-U.N. spokesman Farhan Haq said that the U.N. mission in Congo had warned other armed groups that they would face resistance if they sought to take areas abandoned by M23.

-The M23, which U.N. experts and Western powers had said was backed by Rwanda, initially launched its campaign when it said a 2009 peace deal with a previous Tutsi-led group of rebel soldiers had not been honoured by the Congolese government.
+The M23, which U.N. experts and Western powers had said was backed by Rwanda, initially launched its campaign when it said a peace deal with another Tutsi-led group had not been honoured by the Congolese government.

-Rwanda has been involved in several conflicts in Congo over the years but denied backing the M23.
+Rwanda, whose troops have been involved in several conflicts in Congo over the years, repeatedly denied backing the M23.
+But it has said eastern Congo still harbours Hutu extremists behind a 1994 genocide that killed 800,000 Tutsis and moderate Hutus.

-Briefing the 15-member Security Council on Congo, French U.N.
-Ambassador Gerard Araud said Rwandan Hutu FDLR rebels were likely to be among the next targets in Congo.

-Some FDLR fighters were part of the militia that took part in Rwanda's 1994 genocide and subsequently fled into Congo's east.
-Their presence there and previous collaboration with Congolese forces have been used as justification by Rwanda for interventions in its much larger but weaker neighbour.
+Kigali has long accused Congo's armed forces of tolerating, and even cooperating with, Hutu insurgents in the east from the Democratic Forces for the Liberation of Rwanda (FDLR).

+Diplomats at the United Nations said the Congolese army and 3,000-strong U.N. intervention force MONUSCO could now turn their attention to other rebels in Congo's east, which does not even have a tarmac road connecting it to the capital Kinshasa.

 A senior U.S. official said on Wednesday that Washington would consider resuming military aid to Rwanda if it found Rwandan support for M23 had ended.

+According to U.N. diplomats at the Security Council briefing on Wednesday, U.S. Ambassador to the United Nations Samantha Power said: "The wolf at the door, the M23, was threatening civilians, was threatening MONUSCO.
+We hope that the threat of this wolf at the door is now gone for good."

-(Additional reporting by Pete Jones in Kinshasa, Pascal Fletcher in Cape Town and Michelle Nichols in New York; Writing by Edmund Blair and David Lewis; Editing by Robin Pomeroy)
+(Additional reporting by Pete Jones in Kinshasa, Pascal Fletcher in Cape Town and Michelle Nichols in New York; Writing by Edmund Blair; Editing by Richard Lough and Gareth Jones)